-Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
+- Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance misuse.
-Once a child is born, it may involve a parent failing to:

-- Provide adequate food, clothing and shelter, including exclusion from home or abandonment. - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision, including the use of inadequate care givers. - Ensure access to appropriate medical care or treatment.
+Once a child is born, it may involve a parent failing to: - provide adequate food, clothing and shelter, including exclusion from home or abandonment - o protect a child from physical and emotional harm or danger - o ensure adequate supervision, including the use of inadequate care givers - o ensure access to appropriate medical care or treatment